Kippenhahn's construction revisited: Appendix: Equations of Curves

-\baselineskip \textbf{Acknowledgments.} The author gratefully acknowledges the helpful suggestions of Ilya M.~Spitkovsky and Daniel Plaumann during the preparation of this paper.
-The author wishes to thank Karol {\.Z}yczkowski for the hospitality and the financial support.
-The author wishes to express his gratitude to the organizers of the IWOTA 2022 workshop in Kraków, Poland, for the financial support.
+\baselineskip \textbf{Acknowledgments.} The author gratefully acknowledges the suggestions made by an anonymous referee, Ilya M.~Spitkovsky, and Daniel Plaumann, who helped to improve the paper.
+He is greatly indebted to Karol {\.Z}yczkowski for the hospitality during the IWOTA workshop in Kraków, Poland, in September 2022, and to the organizers of this workshop for the financial support.